 Dr. Fleager is a fellowship-trained orthopedic surgeon who specializes in the upper extremity, including the hand, wrist, forearm, elbow, upper arm, and shoulder.
 She treats adults, adolescents, and children.

-Dr. Fleager is married and is the proud mother of a son and daughter.
+Dr. Fleager is married and is the proud mother of 3 wonderful children.
 In her free time she enjoys traveling, running, yoga, and spending time with friends and family.

 - Bachelor of Arts in Human Biology, Stanford University, Stanford, CA